Prague Attractions

 He wanted to create a memoir for the race he thought was going to become extinct.

-And he ordered that Jewish exhibits which survived the destruction of the Jewish communities in Bohemia and Moravia be collected and put on display.
+He ordered that Jewish exhibits that survived the destruction of the Jewish communities in Bohemia and Moravia be collected and put on display.

 The below-mentioned monuments add up to become what is collectively known as the Jewish Museum.